Hitendrasinh99/test-ipwb/README.md

 Purpose
 ---
--Demonstrate encryption/decryption of CDXJ entries
+- Demonstrate encryption/decryption of CDXJ entries
--Read and validate encryption method from CDXJ metadata
+- Read and validate encryption method from CDXJ metadata
--Avoid crashing when unsupported encryption types are used
+- Avoid crashing when unsupported encryption types are used
--Show how `AES` and `XOR` differ in handling
+- Show how `AES` and `XOR` differ in handling
--Help future-proof IPWB by simulating legacy compatibility
+- Help future-proof IPWB by simulating legacy compatibility

 How It Works
 ---